Robust discrete complex analysis: A toolbox: Double-sided estimates of harmonic measure

-\begin{remark} In the most part of this section (until Theorem~\ref{Thm:LogHm=ELdiscr}) we assume that $\A\O{u}$ is {doubly connected}.
-Otherwise, one can apply an appropriate version of Lemma~\ref{Lemma:HmAsympZa}, which relates $\hm\O{u}{[ab]_\O}$ to the partition function of random walks running in $\A\O{u}$, and directly estimate the latter partition function by the corresponding discrete extremal length using (\ref{BeurlingForZ}), see the proof of Corollary~\ref{Cor:LogHmDisc=LogHmCont}. \end{remark}
+\begin{remark} Throughout most of this section (until Theorem~\ref{Thm:LogHm=ELdiscr}) we assume that $\A\O{u}$ is {doubly connected}.
+Otherwise, one can apply an appropriate version of Lemma~\ref{Lemma:HmAsympZa}, which relates $\hm\O{u}{[ab]_\O}$ to the partition function of random walks running in $\A\O{u}$, and directly estimate the latter partition function by the corresponding discrete extremal length using (\ref {BeurlingForZ}); see the proof of Corollary~\ref{Cor:LogHmDisc=LogHmCont}. \end{remark}